Dataframe#

 For

-, you can include the database and schema name (i.e. specify a fully-qualified name).
-If no database name or schema name are specified, the view will be created in the current database or schema.name
+name, you can include the database and schema name (i.e. specify a fully-qualified name).
+If no database name or schema name are specified, the view will be created in the current database or schema.namemust be a valid Trino identifier.- Parameters:

 name – The name of the view to create or replace.
 Can be a list of strings that specifies the database name, schema name, and view name.

-- crossJoin(right: DataFrame, *, lsuffix: str = '', rsuffix: str = '') DataFrame #
+- crossJoin(right: DataFrame, *, lsuffix: str = '', rsuffix: str = '') DataFrame#

 Performs a cross join, which returns the Cartesian product of the current

-).If the current and
+DataFrameand anotherDataFrame(right).If the current and

-DataFrames have columns with the same name, and you need to refer to one of these columns in the returned DataFrame, use thecol()
+rightDataFrames have columns with the same name, and you need to refer to one of these columns in the returned DataFrame, use thecol()function on the current orrightDataFrame to disambiguate references to these columns.crossJoin()is an alias ofcross_join().- Parameters:

 right – the right

-to join.lsuffix – Suffix to add to the overlapping columns of the left DataFrame.
+DataFrameto join.lsuffix – Suffix to add to the overlapping columns of the left DataFrame.

 rsuffix – Suffix to add to the overlapping columns of the right DataFrame.